Golf Course Reviewer

 Ed's views on golf courses

-"What I personally like in a golf course is one that gives the golfer plenty of options, especially regarding the way in which approach shots can be played into the greens and recovery shots from around them.
+"What I personally like in a golf course is one that gives the golfer plenty of options, especially regarding the way in which approach shots can be played into the greens and particularly recovery shots from around them.
 In my experience this nearly always stems from firm turf and natural movement in the land; the ball has got to do something when it lands otherwise I lose interest pretty quickly.
 Couple these favourable ground conditions with enough width to create strategic angles and that's when a golf course has really done its job for me."

-"Most importantly to score highly in my rankings the course must have a cohesive variety of options and challenge in its design.
-Many courses I play have holes with several options and a spectrum of challenge... but all my personal top courses have something extra which glues it all together and unites the individual parts cohesively.
+"Most importantly to score highly in my own rankings the course must have a cohesive variety of options and challenge in its design.
+Many courses I see have holes with several options and a spectrum of challenge... but all my personal top courses have something extra which glues it all together and unites the individual parts cohesively.
 This subsequently gives the course its own special identity, a unique personality, a pulse."

 "Donald Steel wrote, in his excellent book Classic Golf Links Of Great Britain & Ireland, that 'no great symphony can be all crescendo' and how a golf course flows during the 18 holes is something I also regard as one of the most vital aspects of judging a course and is often what separates the very good from the truly great.
 I believe that where and when the highs and lows of a round present themselves, the sequential order of how all the pieces fit in place, cannot be underestimated.
 This tempo, a cadence if you like, is what ties everything together; ultimately if a course has got no rhythm it has got no soul.
-And the very best courses take you on more than a golfing journey which also enhances their memorability exponentially."
+And the very best courses take you on more than a golfing journey which also enhance their memorability exponentially."

-"Whilst I don't think there is any fixed formula you can apply to rate a golf course interesting and varied green sites are particularly high on my watch list... but it is critical that they fit their surrounds sympathetically.
-I like undulating greens and I like subtle greens but most of all I like greens that merge seamlessly with the rest of the terrain from both a visual perspective and also from a playing point of view."
+"Whilst I don't think there is any fixed formula you can apply to rate a golf course, interesting and varied green sites are particularly high on my watch list... but it is critical that they fit their surrounds sympathetically.
+I like wildly undulating greens and I like subtle greens but most of all I like greens that merge seamlessly with the rest of the terrain from both a visual perspective and also from a playing point of view."

 "Meanwhile, I care little for courses that dictate the way in which I must play the holes.
 Narrow tree-lined fairways, thick rough and the golf ball stopping close to where it lands does not promote the best of golf in my opinion.
 I dislike repetition too; I want my golf to be varied and unique.
 It doesn't have to be completely fair either; luck of the bounce is one of golf's greatest elements."

-"The cost of a green-fee is never a factor in my rating of a golf course and the condition is something that I place only minor emphasis on, however, an exceptionally presented course will always be looked upon favourably.
+"The cost of a green-fee is never a factor in my rating of a golf course and condition is something that I place only minor emphasis on, however, an exceptionally presented course will always be looked upon favourably.
 That said, I'd always rather play a great course in poor condition than a mediocre one in excellent condition.
-I can handle an overgrown teeing area, a divot-ridden fairway and hollow-tined greens - the only thing I won't stand for at any venue is poorly cut holes, there's simply no excuse for that.
+I can handle an overgrown teeing area, a divot-ridden fairway and hollow-tined greens - the only thing I won't stand for at any venue is poorly cut holes, there's simply no excuse for that simple task.
 Ultimately all-year-round playability is much more important to me than the condition on a particular given day."

-"I do believe that aesthetics and the setting play a small, but not insignificant, role in rating a golf course, the actual location much less so, but I must stress that beauty is very much in the eye of the beholder.
-For me a bleak and desolate piece of linksland can be a visual feast whilst others may disagree."
+"I do believe that aesthetics and setting play a small, but not insignificant, role in rating a golf course, the actual location much less so, but I must stress that beauty is very much in the eye of the beholder.
+For me a bleak and desolate piece of barren linksland can be a visual feast whilst others may disagree."